dagon666/napi/README.md

 ## Actions

-Script funcionality has been divided into actions.
+Script functionality has been divided into actions.
 Each action implements a specific request type.
 Available actions:

 - scan - scan a directory (or a single file) and download subtitles for all